 The book raises questions about women's experiences during childbirth in hospital settings.
 It explores the status of women's bodies during labour and childbirth where too easily they become objectified, and it raises important issues around consent.
 The book highlights links to the law on sexual offences and women's loss of power under the medical gaze.

-The book includes contributions from leading feminist philosophers, healthcare professionals, and academics in healthcare and law, and offers pioneering analysis relevant to lawyers and healthcare professionals with an interest in medical law and ethics; feminist theory; criminal law; tort law; and human rights law.
+Women's Birthing Bodies and the Law includes contributions from leading feminist philosophers, healthcare professionals, and academics in healthcare and law, and offers pioneering analysis relevant to lawyers and healthcare professionals with an interest in medical law and ethics; feminist theory; criminal law; tort law; and human rights law.